AwesomeRj01/TaskNest---To-Do-List-App/README.md

-# Todo-App
+# TaskNest - To Do List App
 A simple todo app that stores your tasks.

 ## Features
 1. Kotlin
 2. Firebase Auth
 3. Firebase Realtime Database
-4. Strikethrough Feature
-5. Dialog Box
+4. Dialog Box

 ## App UI